EverettBerry/retttx.com/index.markdown

 I'm an engineer and startup guy interested in growth, cloud infrastructure, databases, computer vision, and AI.
 Find me on [X](https://x.com/retttx) and [LinkedIn](https://www.linkedin.com/in/everettberry/).

 After spending several years building computer vision systems for Perceive, a company I co-founded in 2016 with funding from the National Science Foundation, I transitioned into growth roles at Arctype and Vantage.
-Currently I am helping pioneer the practice of GTM Engineering at Clay.
-My goal is to further develop my sales and marketing skills and eventually found another computer vision or AI company.
+I am helped pioneer the practice of GTM Engineering at Clay.
+I'm now working on agentic sales.

 I still prefer a more technical approach to growth that has evolved into GTM Engineering and have stayed focused on a technical audience through my writing and open source work.